Writtle University College

-- Writtle University College's Students' Union runs several clubs and societies, including the Equine, Music, Christian Union, LGBTQIA+ and Yoga societies.
+- The Students' Union runs several clubs and societies, including the Equine, Music, Christian Union, LGBTQIA+ and Yoga societies.
 WUC SU has many different sports teams.

 - Social events are organised year-round, including themed nights, live bands and barbecues as well as numerous RAG (Raise and Give) charity events.
 There are usually three formal balls a year, which have in the past featured live music, fairground rides and marquees.